aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

 {{% alert title="Warning" color="warning" %}}
 Currently, use of public subnets is only supported for contexts that use the Nextflow engine.
 Use of public IPs with the Cromwell server creates a security risk and will fail.
-Assignment of public IPs to AWS Batch Fargate tasks (as used by miniwdl and SnakeMake) is possible but will require changes to the WES adapters of those engines.
-If you need this please file a [feature request](https://github.com/aws/amazon-genomics-cli/issues/new?labels=enhancement) with your use case
 {{% /alert %}}

 ##### Security Considerations